Hpunia1/dgl_123_Group6_project/README.md

      *Products (id, name, price, description)
      *Orders (id, user_id, product_id, quantity)

 ## Technologies Used

    - Back-End: PHP (handles dynamic content and database interactions).
    - Database: MySQL.
    - Front-End: HTML, CSS, JavaScript.
    - Server Environment: XAMPP (for local testing).

 ## Security Features

    - Password hashing with password_hash() for safe storage.
    - Input sanitization to prevent SQL injection.
    - Secure session handling for user authentication.

-   Installation and Setup

-   ***
+## How to Set Up the Project Locally
+### Prerequisites
+- PHP (v8.0 or higher)

-   - Install XAMPP or another PHP environment.
+- MySQL (v5.7 or higher)
+- A local server environment like XAMPP, WAMP, or MAMP
+- A web browser

+### Steps to Install and Run the Project
+1. Clone the Repository to your local

+2. Set Up the Database

-   - Clone the project into the htdocs directory.
+- Import the provided database_dump.sql file into the MySQL server.
+- Alternatively, use phpMyAdmin to import the .sql file.

+3. Configure the Environment

-   - Import the provided SQL file into MySQL to create the database.
+Edit the config.php file to include the database credentials:

-   - Update db.php with your database credentials.
-   - Start the Apache and MySQL servers in XAMPP.
+<?php
+define('DB_HOST', 'localhost');
+define('DB_USER', 'your-username');
+define('DB_PASS', 'your-password');
+define('DB_NAME', 'database_name');
+?>

+4. Start the Local Server

-   - Access the project at http://localhost/<project_folder>.
+- Using XAMPP/WAMP/MAMP, move the project folder to the htdocs directory.
+- Open the local server (http://localhost/<project_folder>)
+- Run the Application

-   Future Improvements
+## Future Improvements

-   ***

    - Add payment gateway integration.
    - Include advanced filters for products.
    - Enable order tracking for users.

----
+## Contributors
+Tien: Backend Development and Databae setup

+Varunkath: Database setup and project documentation

+Himanshu Punia: Frontend Development, User Authentication